 Credible information indicates terrorist groups continue plotting attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 Malta’s open borders with members of the Schengen zone allow the possibility of individual terrorists entering/exiting the country undetected.

 CRIME: The most commonly reported crimes are simple assault, pick-pocketing, and petty theft.
 While armed robberies, sexual assaults, and homicides are not as common as in some major U.S. cities, they do occur.
 Criminals focus on areas and establishments frequented by tourists.

-Nightclubs: You should be careful in the Paceville nightclub area, where excessive drinking and poor crowd control can lead to violence, including some that appears to be racially-motivated.
+Nightclubs: You should be careful in the Paceville nightclub area, where excessive drinking, large crowds, and interaction with heavy-handed bouncers can lead to violence, including some that appears to be racially-motivated.
 Criminals have drugged some travelers at bars and robbed and assaulted them.

 Victims of Crime: Report crimes to the local police by dialing 112 and contact the U.S. Embassy at (+356) 2561-4000.